Eskodevelop/video-browser/README.old.md

 # Video Browser
 ## Short description

 Web application is similar to YouTube.
 This application contains 5 videos ( we can choose less or more) main video and 4 images/video.
 Click on the image, image become a video.
 Default video title is "Motivational videos".
-Video browser can used as youtube ( type somethiing in input box ) and enjoy.
+Video browser can used as youtube ( type somethiing in input field ) and enjoy.

 # Aplication's main features
 ## Project features: